 General Penalties Knocking down an obstacle 4 Penalties First run out, refusal or unauthorised circle in the whole test.
-4 Penalties Second run out, refusal or unauthorised circle in the whole test or at an individual obstacle.
-8 Penalties Third run out, refusal or unauthorised circle in the whole test.
-Elimination Fall of horse Elimination Fall of rider during competition Elimination Error of course not rectified Elimination Omission of Obstacle Elimination Retaking an obstacle already jumped Elimination Jumping an obstacle in the wrong order Elimination Jumping an obstacle in the wrong direction, including any practice jumps Elimination Jumping or attempting to jump an obstacle in the arena before the signal to start is given.
-Elimination A horse resisting for 45 consecutive seconds during the test Elimination Omitting to cross the starting line and/or finishing line between the flags Elimination Jumping an obstacle that does not form part of the course during the test Elimination Jumping or attempting to jump an obstacle after an interruption without waiting for the bell.
+4 Penalties Second run out, refusal or unauthorised circle in the whole test or at an 8 Penalties individual obstacle.
+Third run out, refusal or unauthorised circle in the whole test.
+Elimination Fall of horse Elimination Fall of rider during competition Elimination Error of course not rectified Elimination Omission of Obstacle Elimination Retaking an obstacle already jumped Elimination Jumping an obstacle in the wrong order Elimination Jumping an obstacle in the wrong direction, including any practice jumps Elimination Jumping or attempting to jump an obstacle in the arena before the signal to start Elimination is given.
+A horse resisting for 45 consecutive seconds during the test Elimination Omitting to cross the starting line and/or finishing line between the flags Elimination Jumping an obstacle that does not form part of the course during the test Elimination Jumping or attempting to jump an obstacle after an interruption without waiting Elimination for the bell.
+Not crossing the finishing line mounted before leaving the arena.
 Elimination